chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

    RAUC image.
 4. The `CoreDatabasePath` is used, among other things, to store OCPP transaction data.
 5. The OCPP 2.0.1 device model initialization is done automatically by the OCPP201 module after the first start of EVerest.
-The database is stored the `DeviceModelDatabasePath`.
+The database is stored at the `DeviceModelDatabasePath`.
 6. The component config files are stored in the `DeviceModelConfigPath`.
 Component config files are used to initialize or update the device model database.
-To update a component config file, just place a `component config file <https://github.com/EVerest/libocpp/tree/main/config/v2/component_config>`_ in the same directory structure in the DeviceModelConfigPath and change the values accordingly.
+To update a component config file, just place a `component config file <https://github.com/EVerest/EVerest/tree/main/lib/everest/ocpp/config/v2/component_config>`_ in the same directory structure in the DeviceModelConfigPath and change the values accordingly.
    Important keys of the component config files are: